giovanni-mocellin/L1Trigger-CSCTriggerPrimitives/README.md

 # L1Trigger-CSCTriggerPrimitives

+General note: `.txt` files are ASCII format.
+The `.mem` files are transated `.txt` into hexadecimal and can be loaded into VERILOG firmware.

 ## CCLUT (under directory CCLUT)

 This repository holds lookup-tables which map a pattern number and a 12-bit comparator code onto an unsigned 4-bit position offset and a 5-bit slope.
 In the current form, there are 5 patterns (0 through 4) and 4096 comparator codes.
 LUTs are also available with floating point values (for reference).
 A third set of LUTs convert the Run-1/2 patterns to Run-3 patterns.
-The .mem files are those which will be loaded into VERILOG firmware.

 The firmware dataword for each pattern and comparator code is 18 bits long:
    - [8:0] is quality (set all to 0 for now)